51Degrees/specifications/device-detection-specification/part3/pipeline-elements/uach-high-entropy-decoder.md

 This Element is only implemented for [.NET](https://github.com/51Degrees/device-detection-dotnet/blob/master/FiftyOne.DeviceDetection/FiftyOne.DeviceDetection/Uach/UachJsConversionElement.cs) at time of writing.
-The reference implementation writes to directly to Evidence, which will not be possible if Evidence is immutable.
+The reference implementation writes directly to Evidence, which will not be possible if Evidence is immutable.
 Instead, the Element can output its values using Element Data as described in the table below.